KULeuven-CS/Genetic-Algorithms/README.md

 Please **star** this repository if you found its content useful!

 This document comes as is, without any warranties.
+The paper size of this document is A5 to allow easy side-by-side printing.

 ## Papers